ptarmiganlabs/butler-sos/README.md

 ## Real-time dashboards using Grafana
-Once the data exists in Influxdb it can be visualised using Grafana.
+Once the data exists in Influxdb it can be visualised using [Grafana](https://grafana.com/.

 A sample dashboard is included in the Grafana directory - it should work out of the box when imported into your Grafana environment.
 Grafana is extremely powerful.
 Creating automatically updating dashboards for any number of servers is a matter of a few minutes work.
 Tutorials and docs can be found on their site.